 PSL 310 Course Pack (Part 1 and Part 2) are required.
-Part 1 is available in August and includes an access code to "Course Mate", which includes an ebook of Human Physiology: From Cells to Systems, eighth edition, by Lauralee Sherwood.
-Part 2 of the Course Pack is available in October.
+Part 1 includes an access code to "Course Mate", which includes an ebook of Human Physiology: From Cells to Systems, eighth edition, by Lauralee Sherwood.
+Students should buy Part 1 and Part 2 early in the semester (since Part 2 may not be available later).
 The Course Pack was written by your Professor.
 It includes partial Lecture Notes (completed during lecture videos), Learning Objectives for each Lecture Topic - NOTE: Learning Objectives are assignments (which are not collected or graded), Comprehension Checks (questions answered during videos), Study Questions (which you do on your own), and more practice questions in the Appendix.
 Keep up with the material in the Course Pack (doing the Objectives after each or a couple Lecture videos is best) - it is WAY too much to do immediately before exams.